Your domain is what makes your website unique—it’s where your website lives on the internet and how visitors look you up.

 Take a look at the add-ons below there to see if any are useful to you.
 None of them are absolutely necessary, but daily backups and priority support are helpful features, and they’re reasonably priced.

 After that, enter your payment information, click Submit Secure Payment, and then you’ll be onto setup.

 Step 2: Select Your Hosting Type

-I would recommend shared hosting if you’re a newbie just starting out.
+I would recommend shared hosting if you’re starting a new website.

-VPS hosting stands for virtual private service hosting.
+VPS hosting stands for virtual private server hosting.
 This category includes plans for websites that want better performance and can accommodate a higher price point.

-The good thing about this hosting type is it guarantees useful resources to you exclusively.
+The good thing about this hosting type is that it guarantees useful resources for you exclusively.
 Technically, you still share a server with other websites, but you have a “virtual“ server that includes dedicated resources.

 You can consider this hosting type if you expect sudden spikes in traffic volumes.

 Dedicated hosting gives you exclusive access to an entire server reserved for your website alone.
 You don’t have to share it with anyone.